CyberGeek121/Talescaper/README.md

 2.)
 Replaced texts as placeholder for ease in use.
 3.)
 Optimized for mobile devices.
 Changes I want to make in the next update (expect by 14-15 cause of exams):
 1.)Add a hide button for progress bar.
+(Done)
-2.)Add a button to replay the story
+2.)Add a button to replay the story (Done)
 3.)Add my social media handles.
 4.)
 Seperate Js and Css and link them externally.
+(Done) 5.)
+Fix the looping issue in interaction menu when no option is assigned to any part.
+6.)
+Remove the horizontal scrall bar.
+7.)
+Add the ability to change part names.
 Changes potentially coming if I am able to figure things out:
 1.)
 Add a global chat (kind of) integrated to the page, so that people may interact and help each other.
 2.)Add a place where people may share their projects online.